zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 {{%tab name="UI"%}}

-After creating the workspace, you have the option to select the Publish API Proxy button or open the previously created workspace. and click the Publish to Proxy button.
+After creating the workspace, you can select **Publish API Proxy** or open the previously created workspace.

 On the Publish API Proxy window:
 ##### Backend Service